AlexAegis/pont/readme.md

 > 0.user.**fallback**.sh

 There is an extra special dependency setting called `fallback`, and this is where `script groups` come into play.
-If in a script group (Defined by common ordering segments) none got executed, `fallback` will.
+If in a script group (Defined by a common ordering segment) none got executed, `fallback` will.
 If `fallback` is alone it will also be executed.

 > A usecase for this is the AUR.
 A lot of packages are available there, so on
 > `arch` systems you can probably install anyting using `pacman` or with an
 > AUR helper.
-If that package is only available on AUR, and it can't be installed
+If that package is only available on AUR, and it can't be
-> with any other package managers, you can try compile it from source or
+> installed with any other package managers, you can try compile it from
-> download it using a custom installer script that they provide.
+> source or download it using a custom installer script that they provide.
 Or
 > install it with a different program.
 (Like Rust programs can be installed
 > using `cargo install`, or `node` programs with `npm -g`) But instead of
 > having a separate script for each system, or a custom script that skips on